svenbolte/wp-doodlez/README.md

 Archives, Post Content, Post-Thumbnail, Categories and Tags have been enabled to provide full integration like a normal post.

 Quiz game has a shortcode for random questions and a custom post type "question" for quiz.
-It can display a certificate to print and stores your ranking in a personal cookie. personal rankings are only stored in your browser, not the web server
+It can display a certificate to print and stores your ranking in a personal cookie. personal rankings are only stored in your browser, not the web server and only if you allow comfort cookies

 ## Highlights
 * WPDoodlez can handle classic polls and doodle like appointment planning